 Notary Bulletin CFPB Launching Pilot eClosing Program By Michael Lewis on April 29, 2014 in Mortgage Finance & Economic News The Consumer Financial Protection Bureau last week announced that it was launching a pilot eClosing program for the mortgage industry.
 The program is intended to address the key pain points that surfaced during the agency’s recent initiative to explore how technology can improve the mortgage closing process.
 As part of that initiative, the CFPB solicited comments from the public about the mortgage closing process.
 In its report on the initiative, “Mortgage closings today,” the agency said commenters identified four key issues — or pain points — that consumers commonly experience during loan closings: Not enough time to review documents.
 This was one of the most common complaints.
 Consumers said they often don’t get the paperwork until they arrive at the closing table, and there is pressure to rush through and sign without enough time to understand what they are signing.
 Overwhelming stack of paperwork.
 Loan packages contain too many documents and pages, making the process of closing on a home daunting and overwhelming.
 As a result, consumers worry that something buried in the stack might have long lasting effects on their financial well-being.
 Documents are hard to understand.
 Loan packages are full of legalese and technical jargon, and borrowers often have little help from others to understand what they are signing.
 Errors in the documents.
 Commenters said there often are errors in closing documents, which can lead to delays.
 These include common and seemingly minor errors, such as a misspelled name or forgetting to include a spouse.
 And sitting at every closing table is a Notary, usually a Notary signing agent, witnessing borrowers struggle with these pain points.
 “The package of closing documents is too large, and the process is overly complex and stressful for consumers,” CFPB Director Richard Cordray noted in the report.
 The CFPB initially plans to focus on using electronic closings as a way to ease the pain points.
 The agency noted that eClosings can eliminate steps and thereby reduce errors; allow participants to review the documents in advance; and potentially include educational tools to help consumers understand loan documents.
+UPDATE 8-27-14: The Consumer Financial Protection Bureau (CFPB) has announced that several banks, mortgage firms and technology vendors will be participating in the CFPB-sponsored electronic mortgage closing pilot program scheduled to begin later this year.
+The CFPB pilot is seen by the mortgage industry as an important step toward making eClosings and eNotarizations commonplace.
+“Mortgage closings can be stressful, confusing and overwhelming,” said CFPB Director Richard Cordray.
+“We believe that eClosings have the potential to create a better process for everyone involved.
+This eClosing pilot project will provide valuable insight as we work to improve the closing experience for consumers.”
+The eClosing project will include more than a dozen banks, mortgage companies and technology providers, including Boeing Employees Credit Union, Universal American Mortgage Company, DocMagic, Inc., and others.
 During the pilot program, the CFPB will work with technology and mortgage industry stakeholders to conduct targeted, detailed research on eClosing solutions and ultimately release its findings.
 The agency said that it intends to act as a catalyst for expanding the use of technology rather than write new rules.
 Michael Lewis is Managing Editor of member publications for the National Notary Association.
 Related articles: Signing Agents Call For Smaller Loan Packages, More Time To Review Documents Before Closings Public To CFPB: Borrowers Need More Time To Review Loan Documents Q&A: eClosing Issues From A Notary's Point Of View eSignatures, eNotarization, Webcam Notarization And iClose: What's The Difference?
 Email Share Leave a Comment Required * Name * Email *(for verfication purposes only) Comment * Enter the text shown in this image *(text is case sensitive)All comments are reviewed and if approved, will display.